Statement of Policy

 - Additional controls may be required for devices based upon the security risk assessment.

-The ISO will measure the compliance to this policy through various methods, including but not limited to, reports, internal and external audits, and feedback to the policy owner.
-Exceptions to the policy must be approved by the ISO in advance.
-Non-compliance will be addressed with management, Area Specific Compliance Office, Human Resources or the Office of Student Conduct.
+The OIS will measure the compliance to this policy through various methods, including but not limited to, reports, internal/external audits, and feedback to the policy owner.
+Exceptions to the policy must be approved by the OIS in advance.
+Non-compliance will be addressed with management, Area Specific Compliance Office, Human Resources, or the Office of Student Conduct.

 This policy will be reviewed at a minimum every three years.